GiovaniSerra/networking-labs/CCNA/basic/stp-rstp-basics/README.md

 ## Troubleshooting Spanning Tree Protocol Issues

-### 1. Protocol Mismatch: STP (802.1D) vs. RSTP (802.1w)
+### 1. Spanning Tree Protocol Mismatch
-When one switch in the topology runs legacy STP (or standard PVST+) while the remaining switches run RSTP (or Rapid-PVST+), the protocol boundary defaults to backward compatibility mode.
+A protocol mismatch occurs when interconnected switches operate with different Spanning Tree protocols, such as Rapid-PVST+ on one switch and classic 802.1D STP on the other.
+In a mixed environment, the affected interface falls back to 802.1D-compatible behavior and does not use the full RSTP Proposal/Agreement mechanism.
+As a result, convergence on that segment can be significantly slower and may follow the legacy Listening and Learning timer sequence.
+This behavior can reduce the convergence advantages normally provided by Rapid-PVST+ and may result in temporary connectivity disruption during a topology change.

 #### Operational Impact
 RSTP features backward compatibility by falling back to 802.1D mechanics on interfaces where legacy BPDUs are detected.
 The affected interface falls back to 802.1D-compatible behavior and no longer uses the full RSTP Proposal/Agreement mechanism.
 As a result, convergence on that segment can become significantly slower and may follow the legacy Listening and Learning timer sequence.

-#### Commands & Verification
+#### Verification
-To detect an active protocol fallback on an interface, inspect the spanning-tree link type output.
+To detect an active protocol fallback on an interface, inspect the spanning-tree link type output:

 ```
-SW1# show spanning-tree vlan 1 interface GigabitEthernet 0/0
+SW1# show spanning-tree vlan 1 interface GigabitEthernet0/0
 Interface           Role Sts Cost      Prio.Nbr Type
 ------------------- ---- --- --------- -------- --------------------------------
 Gi0/0               Root FWD 4         128.1    P2p Peer(STP)
 ```

-* **Note: The Peer(STP) designation explicitly signals that the local RSTP switch has detected 802.1D BPDUs and downgraded its transition mechanics on that link.**
+* **Note: **'The Peer(STP)'* designation explicitly signals that the local RSTP switch has detected 802.1D BPDUs and downgraded its transition mechanics on that link.**

 ### 2. Protocol Mismatch Across Different VLANs
 A silent and complex issue occurs when a switch runs legacy PVST+ for one specific VLAN while running Rapid-PVST+ for others, or when a native VLAN mismatch exists across an inter-switch trunk.